 The Challenge: Understanding the Brain

-Understanding the brain is one of the greatest—and most urgent— scientific challenges of our time.
-The massive burden of brain disorders such as autism, neurodegenerative diseases, depression and addiction is acute and growing.
+Understanding the brain – in health, development, disease, and resilience – will be crucial to Canada’s success and well-being in the 21st century.
+The massive burden of brain disorders such as autism, neurodegenerative diseases, depression and addiction is profound and growing.

 At the same time, technology is rapidly changing every facet of the way we live, including how we learn, communicate and perhaps even think.
+We must optimize our brain’s potential and harness its full capabilities to effectively navigate these shifts.
 Only through advances in brain research will these challenges be addressed.

 The Opportunity: A New Era for Neuroscience

 There is ample reason for optimism.
-A revolution in neuroscience is underway, yielding new insights into how the brain works.
+With more data and tools like AI than ever before, a revolution in brain health and research is underway, yielding new insights into how the brain works.
 But much more needs to be done.

 Beyond improving human health, a coordinated effort to understand the brain will fuel innovations that can be applied to the understanding of any complex system.
 Such an effort will also expand the boundaries of technology, driving the development of new tools to benefit science and society, such as next-generation machines and generalized artificial intelligence.